MauroSilvaPinto/The-Algorithm-of-Epilepsy/Reading_EEG/README.md

 ## How to execute this code

-You "live_animation_video.m".
+You execute "live_animation_video.m".
 The code will read the EEG, display a video and record it as a MP4 file.

 ## Autorship